cvizzini/DevExpressCoreDocker/README.md

 This repository also contains an example application that demonstrates the described techniques.
 This application is split into three projects:

-- [ASP.NetCore.Reporting.MVC](https://github.com/DevExpress-Examples/AspNetCore.Reporting.BestPractices/tree/master/AspNetCore.Reporting.Angular) - An ASP.Net Core MVC application.
-- [ASP.NetCore.Reporting.Angular](https://github.com/DevExpress-Examples/AspNetCore.Reporting.BestPractices/tree/master/AspNetCore.Reporting.Angular) - An ASP.Net Core application with an Angular frontend.
-- [ASP.NetCore.Reporting.Common](https://github.com/DevExpress-Examples/AspNetCore.Reporting.BestPractices/tree/master/AspNetCore.Reporting.Common) - Implements services and business logic for the MVC and Angular projects.
+- [ASP.NetCore.Reporting.Common](https://github.com/DevExpress-Examples/AspNetCore.Reporting.BestPractices/tree/master/AspNetCore.Reporting.Common) - Implements services and business logic for the MVC projects.

 You can use the example code in your web application and modify it for different scenarios.